tsmoraes/-RESTful-API-com-Node-Express-Handlebars-e-MongoDB/README.md

 $ npm install
 ```

-##### 2º Remove .example from the .env file and paste the string that connects to MongoDB
+##### 2º Remove .example from the .env file and paste the string that connects to MongoDB cloud services

   `mongodb+srv://thiago:*****@cluster0.hqweslt.mongodb.net`